 The phone numbers are 0118 322 7541/7542.

-Cancer Outpatient appointments are being carried out virtually where possible, either over the phone or video link.
+Cancer outpatient appointments are being carried out virtually where possible, either over the phone or by video link.

 West Berkshire Breast Screening Programme has now resumed.
-We will be inviting ladies who are due appointments in due course.
+We will be inviting women who are due appointments soon.

 Unfortunately we are currently unable to accept self-referrals.

-Due to the 2m rule, the clinic is unable to accommodate the usual numbers of patients.
+Due to the 2 metre rule, the clinic is unable to accommodate the usual numbers of patients.

 All information can be found on this leaflet here - please do read before attending hospital for your appointment.